Web Method Quilt Assembly

 Pressing becomes easier to see which seams need to be pressed to the right and which to the left for nesting when the rows are joined together.

 When the rows are sewn, it is perfect with all blocks in the proper position.

-This method works even if you don’t have special orientation for the blocks, and is a lot faster than you can imagine.
-It took less than an hour to assemble this top, and get the blocks correctly placed.
+This web method for assembling quilt tops works even if you don’t have a special orientation for the blocks, and is a lot faster than you can imagine.
+It took less than an hour to assemble this top and get the blocks correctly placed.
 It is so efficient, that it is the only way I do top assembly now.
-Give it a try!
+Just give it a try!

 I’ll be doing more articles to advance your quilting skills on Madam Sew.
 Subscribe to the Madam Sew blog so you don’t miss a thing!

 Stop by my blog for more easy projects at